ahmet-ustun/veriga-softuni-angular/README.md

 All logged-in users with a stampted bill can leave a story that can be read by other people until next time that bill is discovered.

+## Development

+Run `npm install` to download all the node dependencies.

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.

+* The app will automatically reload if you change any of the source files.

+Run `ng build` to build the project.

+* The build artifacts will be stored in the `dist/` directory.

 ## All Users

 In the website, all users can visit: